 We train GRNNs in a supervised manner to predict 3D object bounding boxes and 3D object segmentation masks, using groundtruth 3D object boxes and 3D voxel segmentations from a simulator.
 We adapt MaskRCNN [38], a state-of-the-art object detector/segmentor, to have 3D input and output, instead of 2D.
 Specifically, we consider every grid location (X, Y, Z) in our 3D memory to be a candidate 3D box centroid.
-At each time step, the 3D feature memory M_t is fed to a 3D region proposal network to predict positive anchor centroids, as well as the he arithmetic with GRNNs and the model of Eslami et al. [23] (tower).
-Each "equation".
-We start with the representation of the scene in the leftmost column, e representation of) the scene in the second column, and add the (representation the third column.
+At each time step, the 3D feature memory \mathbf{M}t is fed to a 3D region proposal network to predict positive anchor centroids, as well as the

+Figure 2.5: Scene arithmetic with GRNNs and the model of Eslami et al. [23] (tower).
+Each row is a separate "equation".
+We start with the representation of the scene in the leftmost column, then subtract (the representation of) the scene in the second column, and add the (representation of the) scene in the third column.
 We decode the resulting representation into an image.
 The groundtruth image is shown in the forth column.
 It is much more visually similar to the prediction of GRNNs than to the tower baseline.